wuzhuoqing/azureappwildcharcert/README.md

 * `SITE_RESOURCE_GROUP=WebSiteResourceGroup`

 After the container instance is created.
 Create an azure function to start it say every 3 days.
-Can use [AzureContainerTimerTrigger](https://github.com/wuzhuoqing/AzureContainerTimerTrigger) azure function managed identify need to have permission to the container instance.
+Can use [AzureContainerTimerTrigger](https://github.com/wuzhuoqing/AzureContainerTimerTrigger).
+Azure function managed identify need to have permission to the container instance.
 Due to an [issue](https://github.com/Azure/ms-rest-nodeauth/issues/86) only system assigned identify is supported for now.
+Azure function [timer trigger may not be reliable](https://github.com/Azure/azure-functions-host/issues/5836) so we may create another azure function with http trigger and use some 3rd party scheduler to trigger it.

 For local debugging or to use azure app service-principal instead of managed identity those extra secure env value can be added.
 The azure app need to have permission to read secret and import/update cert in keyvault.